 But to understand how the Jewish people must have felt, and the hopes they had can help us to better understand their situation.

 During Passover their hopes of deliverance ran especially high.
-And they would actually rehearse how that God had delivered them from their oppressors by the hand of Moses.
+They would actually rehearse how that God had delivered them from their oppressors by the hand of Moses.

 At that time the Jews were living under the control, or domination of the Roman Empire, and were just one step above slavery, in fact they were living in a type of slavery.